 There are dozens of musical games you can take outdoors with your kids this Labor Day.
 Most require little more than some space and a speaker.
 You can play these games at birthday parties, family reunions, BBQ’s, or just for the fun of it.
+For more musical games, both online and offline, check out this post.

 Musical Hide and Seek